 - When will the RenderMan version 22 for Houdini plug-in be available?

 Customers who are already using the version 21 RenderMan for Houdini will be able to continue using it with version 22.0, immediately when it becomes available.
-A completely new RfH with deep integration for Houdini 16.5 and 17 and new live rendering capabilities will become available early in the RenderMan version 22 family of point releases, with an initial release currently target before the end of 2018.
+A completely new RfH with deep integration for Houdini 16.5 and 17 and new live rendering capabilities will become available in the RenderMan version 22 family of point releases, with an initial release currently targeted for Q2 2019.
 Updates for new RenderMan and Houdini features will be added in future major and minor releases directly from the RenderMan download site, like plug-ins for the other artist applications.

 - What about support for other applications like Cinema4D and Blender?